+If you’ve got a smartphone, consider installing the apps listed below.
 There are several app choices available for your phone, but also remember to set up any included phone-locating software that comes with your device.
 That includes Apple’s Find My iPhone, Google’s Find My Device, and Samsung’s Find My Mobile.
-Head to the next section for more details.
-If you’re looking for more choice, try these out:
+If you’re looking for more choices, try out the following apps.

-It costs as little as $6 per month (less if you subscribe for a year), and uses GPS to track the location of your phone — and lucky for you, it works with a wide variety of feature phones.
-As long as your phone is GPS-enabled, this service should do the trick.
-Most modern cell phones are, so as long as your phone isn’t headed to the museum due to age, you should be fine.
+The service uses GPS to track the location of your phone — and lucky for you, it works with a wide variety of feature phones.
+As long as your phone is GPS-enabled, AccuTracking should do the trick.
+Most modern cell phones employ GPS, so as long as your phone isn’t headed to the museum due to age, the service should work fine.
+When the day comes that you can’t locate your phone, just log in to AccuTracking’s Web interface from any internet-connected computer and — so long as your phone isn’t dead — it will immediately show you its location.
+The service features four plans costing $13, $16, $21, and $26 per month which update every 120, 60, 30, and 15 seconds, respectively.
+It’s a pay-as-you-go deal with no contract and a free trial.

 Tracking your phone after you lose it